-- Our genes on milk: Lactose intolerance and SNPs
+- Lactose intolerance and absorption

 - Hemochromatosis: When genes can make iron supplements deadly